Geoff Murphy

 Geoffrey Peter Murphy ONZM (12 October 1938 – 3 December 2018) was a New Zealand filmmaker, producer, director, and screenwriter best known for his work during the renaissance of New Zealand cinema that began in the second half of the 1970s.
-His second feature Goodbye Pork Pie (1981) was the first New Zealand film to win major commercial success on its own soil.
+His second feature Goodbye Pork Pie (1981) was the first New Zealand film to win major commercial success on its soil.
 Murphy directed several Hollywood features during the 1990s, before returning to New Zealand as second-unit director on The Lord of the Rings film trilogy.
-Murphy was also at different times a scriptwriter, special effects technician, schoolteacher and trumpet player.
-He was married to Merata Mita, also a film director, actor, writer.
+Murphy was also a scriptwriter, special effects technician, schoolteacher and trumpet player at different times.
+He was married to Merata Mita, a film director, actress, writer.

 Early life

 Murphy grew up in the Wellington suburb of Highbury, and attended St. Vincent de Paul School in Kelburn and St. Patrick's College, Wellington, before training and working as a schoolteacher.

 Blerta

 Murphy was a founding member of the hippy musical and theatrical co-operative Blerta, which toured New Zealand and Australia performing multi-media shows in the early 1970s.
-Blerta were later given the opportunity to make their own television series, which in turn spawned what is arguably Murphy's first feature film, the 75-minute-long Wild Man.
-A number of Blerta members would work on Murphy's films, including drummer and Blerta founder Bruno Lawrence, who had starring roles in Utu and The Quiet Earth.
+Blerta were later allowed to make their television series, spawning what is arguably Murphy's first feature film, the 75-minute-long Wild Man.
+Several Blerta members would work on Murphy's films, including drummer and Blerta founder Bruno Lawrence, who had starring roles in Utu and The Quiet Earth.